Renown Electric offers a motor management program that effectively reduces your inventory costs and better organizes your supply chain.

 — Standard: Motor requiring long lead time or small items.

-Removal of Excess Motors: Pick up of excess storage motors will be coordinated with Renown Electric and the plant to allow for efficient transfer.
+Step 2: Removal of Excess Motors: Pick up of excess storage motors will be coordinated with Renown Electric and the plant to allow for efficient transfer.
 All motors will be tagged, inventoried and stored at Renown Electric.
 A full list of all motors transferred to Renown Electric will be supplied to each department.

-Repetition of Existing Inventory: Renown Electric will cross reference motors received at our location and identified as critical, expedite or standard (colour coded tags, separate storage areas).
+Step 3: Repetition of Existing Inventory: Renown Electric will cross reference motors received at our location and identified as critical, expedite or standard (colour coded tags, separate storage areas).
 Plant personnel will determine possible reduction of inventory by assessing duplicate motors.
 As well, we will analyze critical motors to determine if additional spares are required.
 All motors stored at Renown Electric will be inspected and recorded.
 A list will be forwarded to plant recommending actions (possible repairs or disposal of units that are beyond economical repair).

-Create Computer Report: The initial computer report will note the quantity of each type of motors (including beyond economical repairs).
+Step 4: Create Computer Report: The initial computer report will note the quantity of each type of motors (including beyond economical repairs).
 Your company will make a determination if these quantities are sufficient for their plant operation and disposal of motors not economically repairable.

-Implementation: Phase 2
+How It Works: Phase 2

 The motors picked up from your company will be cleaned, tested and repaired if necessary.
 The initial computer report will note motors that are un-economical to repair.
 With this report, the quantity of each motor will be noted.
 Your company will make the decision if these quantities are sufficient for their plant operation, and disposal of motors not economically repairable.